xiulixue/FoodOrderAppLayoutExercise/README.md

 ## Getting started

-1. Clone the repo to your local.
-Our Team Repo currently is in private status now, will open later.
+1. Clone the repo to your local `[git clone https://github.com/xiulixue/FoodOrderAppLayoutExercise.git]`

 2. Navigate into project directory.